b4rtt/esports-translatio/README.md

 ## Troubleshooting

-If you encounter deployment timeouts:
+If you encounter deployment timeouts on Vercel:
-1. Ensure your JSON files have fewer than 1000 keys
+1. Ensure your JSON files have fewer than 150 keys (Vercel limit)
-2. Check that your OpenAI API key is properly set
+2. Check that your OpenAI API key is properly set in Vercel dashboard
-3. Verify you're using the latest deployment with timeout optimizations
+3. Verify you're using the latest deployment with Vercel optimizations
-4. For very large files, consider splitting them into smaller chunks manually
+4. For larger files, split them into smaller chunks manually (recommended: 50-100 keys max)
-5. Be patient - OpenAI API responses can take up to 2 minutes per chunk
+5. Monitor Vercel function logs for progress updates
+6. Be patient - each small chunk takes ~30-60 seconds on Vercel
+7. Consider upgrading to Vercel Pro for better limits

 ## Learn More